Same-sex marriage in Nuevo León: Action of unconstitutionality and passage of legislation

 In February 2018, the National Human Rights Commission filed an action of unconstitutionality (acción de inconstitucionalidad; docketed 29/2018) against the state of Nuevo León, contesting the constitutionality of articles 140, 147 and 148 of the Civil Code.
 The Congress of Nuevo León had recently amended state family law, but left the same-sex marriage ban in place.
 Article 147 described marriage as "the lawful union of a man and a woman", and articles 140 and 148 required "the man and the woman" to be at least 18 years of age.
 This lawsuit sought to fully legalize same-sex marriage in Nuevo León, similarly to what had happened in Jalisco (2016), Chiapas (2017), and Puebla (2017).
 On 19 February 2019, the Supreme Court of Justice of the Nation ruled unanimously in a 10–0 vote that the articles of the Civil Code limiting marriage to opposite-sex couples were unconstitutional under Articles 1 and 4 of the Constitution of Mexico, legalizing same-sex marriage and adoption by same-sex couples in the state of Nuevo León.
 Governor Jaime Rodríguez Calderón expressed his personal opposition to the ruling, and religious groups opposed to same-sex marriage asked Rodríguez Calderón to "ignore" the ruling.
 Congress was officially notified of the ruling on 26 February.
 The judgment officially came into force on 31 May 2019 upon publication in the Official Journal of the Federation (Diario Oficial de la Federación).
 However, the civil registry began processing marriage applications from same-sex couples and issuing marriage licenses prior to the publication date, with the first same-sex couple to marry being Janeth Oliva Piñas and Amatzú Aranda Conchola on 11 March 2019 in San Nicolás de los Garza.

 A bill amending state statutes to codify same-sex marriage into law passed Congress on 14 June 2023 in a 23–10 vote.
 It was signed into law by Governor Samuel García and published in the official gazette on 24 June.
 The measure went into effect the following day.
-Article 147 of the Civil Code was amended to read: Marriage is the lawful union of two people who remain faithful to each other and who create together a common life with mutual support.
+Article 147 of the Civil Code was amended to read: Marriage is the lawful union of two people who remain faithful to each other and who create together a shared life with mutual support.
 (Note: El matrimonio es la unión legítima de dos personas para guardarse fidelidad y crear entre ellos una comunidad de vida permanente y ayuda mutua.)